GeneDx/scramble/README.md

 | 4.   | Clipped read consensus                   |
 | 5.   | Anchored read consensus                  |

-The output of SCRAMble-MEIs.R is a tab delimited text file with MEI calls.
+The `<out-name>_MEIs.txt` output is a tab delimited text file with MEI calls.
 If no MEIs are present an output file will still be produced with only the header.
 The columns are as follows:

 |      |                               |                                                                                              |